Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: Numerical Results

-Fig.~\ref{fig8} shows the impact of computing capabilities on the processing delay.
-We fix the local computing capability as a constant value and increase the computing capacity of the MEC server, so the delay of ``Local computing" is not changed.
-We see that under different computing capabilities, the two proposed DQN and DDPG offloading paradigms achieve better performance than three benchmarks, and the performance of DDPG-based offloading paradigm is slightly better than DQN-based offloading paradigm.
+Fig. \ref{fig8} shows the impact of the computing capabilities of intelligent terminals and MEC servers on the processing delay.
+We fix the local computing capability as a constant value and increase the computing capacity of the MEC server continuously, so the computation delay of "Local computing" is not affected by the ratio of computing capacity between the intelligent terminal and MEC server.
+Under different computing capabilities, the proposed DQN and DDPG offloading paradigms can achieve better performance than the other three benchmarks, and the performance of the DDPG-based offloading paradigm is slightly better than the DQN-based offloading paradigm.
+When the ratio of MEC server computing capacity to intelligent terminal computing capacity locates between 2 and 3 and the ratio increases, the processing speed of the MEC server is faster than the intelligent terminal, and the intelligent terminal chooses to offload more tasks to the MEC server.
+The computation delay of "MEC computing" is smaller than the "random scheme".
+When the ratio exceeds $3$ and as the ratio increases, the processing speed of the MEC server is significantly higher than the intelligent terminals.
+The intelligent terminal prioritizes the task offloading, and the task processing delay is still decreasing, but the downward trend slows down.
+The computation delay of "MEC computing" is lower than the "random scheme" and close to the DQN-based offloading paradigm, which indicates that most or all tasks are offloaded to the MEC servers.
+The decrease in the delay is mainly due to the increase in the computing capacity of the MEC servers.